The geometry of antisymplectic involutions, II

 In particular $\Fix(\tau_{\lambda})_+$ is of general-type. \end{theo}

 Let $(X,\lambda)$ be as in Theorem~\ref{thm:main2}.
 Then there exists a smooth cubic fourfold $W\subset\PP^5$ containing no planes such that $X$ is isomorphic to the LLSvS $8$-fold associated to $W$, and the isomorphism may be chosen so that $\lambda$ is identified with the polarization described in Example \ref{ex:LLSvS}.
 The generic element in the positive component $\Fix(\tau_{\lambda})_+$ is the equivalence class of twisted cubics whose associated cubic surface has four $A_1$ singularities (see, e.g.,~\cite{Lehn:Oberwolfach}).
 Manfred Lehn asked about the global geometry of this component: Theorem~\ref{thm:main2} gives a first answer to his question.
 In Section~\ref{sec:poscomp}, we discuss the nature of the fixed locus (=positive fixed component) when $q_X(\lambda)=2$ and $\div(\lambda)=1$.
-If $n=1$ then the fixed locus is isomorphic to a smooth plane sextic curve, hence it is of general type.
-If $n=2$ then $(X,\lambda)$ is isomorphic to a double EPW sextic, and the fixed locus is of general type by the results in~\cite{Kieran:numhilb2}.
+As discussed in Example~\ref{ex:divuno}, it is of general type if $n=1$ or $n=2$.
 We show for all $n$ that the fixed locus is of general type provided the linear system $|\lambda|$ behaves well in a neighborhood of the fixed locus.